chapmanjacobd/journal/social/combinatorial exploration.md

 A good search process switches between modes of divergence (creating options) and convergence (selecting and recombining options).

-Creative projects which reproduce the established norms (innovations which already have a market) are more likely to be successful.
-Creating a new market or a new appetite in people is much more difficult and is usually not worth the effort.

-However, if you have the resources to define and curate a new genre, you can have a monopoly on that genre for at least 5~10 years.
-The risk is in whether or not your genre is palatable enough for people and whether the market exists or is elastic enough to exist.
-See the consecrated avant-garde.

 It's kind of amazing to think that the safety bicycle (1885) and the motor-carriage (1886) were only invented one year apart.
 It would be interesting to imagine how American cities would be different if bicycles were invented say five hundred years prior.
 It is astonishing because the safety bicycle is mechanically simple while the motor-carriage is mechanically complex and presupposes the creation of gasoline and the internal combustion engine.

 Why wasn’t the safety bicycle invented two thousand years prior, perhaps in ancient Greece or Rome?
 It seems like it would have been feasible.
 The existence of gears, combined with the metalworking knowledge of those civilizations, means that the key ingredients were in place that early for someone to put together the idea of a two-wheeled vehicle transmitting power through gears and chains to the wheels.